Full Title: Modernizing the Pittman-Robertson Fund for Tomorrow’s Needs Act

 Why is H.R.
 877/ S. 2092 critical to the future of wildlife conservation?

 Simply put, there is an increasing body of knowledge that provides effective and efficient solutions to increase the recruitment and retention of new hunters.
 However, because of the antiquated and unanticipated restrictions in the 1937 legislation, agencies legally cannot use more contemporary approaches.
 Agencies can quickly respond to wildlife management challenges using science-based approaches but are restricted in their ability to respond to shifting participation trends in hunting.
 H.R.
 877/ S. 2092 would ensuring stable funding for conservation for years to come, while at the same time permit agencies to more effectively engage constituents serving to recruit and retain more and diverse participants in hunting.

 How does this bill help state fish and wildlife agencies to recruit, retain and reactivate hunters and other outdoor recreationists?

 H.R.
 877 has received bipartisan support since the introduction of the original bill in the 114th Congress.
-The current version has the support of 25 bipartisan cosponsors.
+The current version has the support of 30 bipartisan cosponsors.
+S. 2092 has 8 bipartisan cosponsors.
 Further, H.R.
-877 is supported by the Congressional Sportsman Caucus and the directors of the 50 state fish and wildlife agencies.
+877/ S. 2092 is supported by the Congressional Sportsman Caucus and the directors of the 50 state fish and wildlife agencies.
 Finally, just as in 1937, numerous conservation nongovernmental organizations and members of outdoor recreation industries, such as archery equipment manufacturers, support this bill.